 The era of influencers started shortly after.
 Influencers, by definition, are social media personalities with a considerable following.
 Brands approach them to promote their products and try even more challenges to be relatable via these influencers.
 These collaborations are comparatively cheaper as the production cost for the advert reduces significantly, and the cost of cooperation is far lesser than that of a movie/TV personality.
-Like those weird 5-minute craft videos that show all the impossible scenarios one can come across, brands try to imply their use whether necessary or not.
+Like those weird 5-minute craft videos that show all the impossible scenarios one can come across, brands try to imply their use, whether necessary or not.
 Multi-billion companies aren’t far behind.
 We face a big wagon with all the brands seated comfortably, driving our behavior without our realization.
 But that’s what clever marketing is.

 It was never possible to rapidly disrupt the stock market and change traders’ behaviors.
 A single tweet can make you purchase stocks in bulk and sell it in the blink of an eye.
 We have seen this mainly with Mr. Musk, who made cryptocurrency valuation high and low, just like we inhale and exhale.
 He has managed to increase the value of Dogecoin despite the market being dominated by cryptos like Bitcoin and Ethereum.
 With the ocean of information out there, one can feel overwhelmed.
 It is now difficult to understand whether we control what we watch and read.
 While we have brands capitalizing on our attention span, it is even more challenging to know if we purchase a product because we need it or are influenced by these successful marketing campaigns.